8 Meta Tags That Improve SEO

 The heading elements go from H1 to H6.
 H1 is the largest and most important level, and H6 is the smallest and least important.

-If you mark text with an H1 tag, you signify to search engines that it’s the most important text on that page.
+If you mark the text with a H₁ tag, you signify to search engines that it’s the most important text on that page.